sfigg/commercialization-public/customize/desktop/registration-pages-oobexml.md

 To include your registration pages in OOBE, you must configure the appropriate settings of your OOBE.xml file.

+A minimum amount of information is required for the registration pages to display.
+You must provide a page title, a page subtitle, the `customerinfo` element, at least one additional checkbox **or** one link, and a public key for public/private key encryption.

 | Element | Setting | Description | Value |
 | ------- | ------ | ----------- | ----- |
 | <**oem**> |  |  |  |